Protests over immigration raids pop up across the US with more planned

 Seattle

 About 50 people gathered outside the immigration court in downtown Seattle on Tuesday, chanting with drums and holding up signs that said, “Free Them All; Abolish ICE” and “No to Deportations.”
-The protest was initially peaceful but protesters began putting scooters in front of building entryways before police arrived.
+Protesters began putting scooters in front of building entryways before police arrived.

 Mathieu Chabaud, with Students for a Democratic Society at the University of Washington, said they were there in solidarity with the Los Angeles protesters, “and to show that we’re opposed to ICE in our community.”